 Who is Christian Takushi?

-A trained Macro Economist with over 28 years of research, portfolio management & strategy experience in the global investment industry.
-Christian Takushi is a specialist for the Asia, Emerging Markets and Geopolitics.
-He is a passionate Macro Economist that researches the growing impact of geopolitical forces on the Economy, focusing his research on underestimated geopolitical trends that could impact key economies.
+A trained Macro Economist with over 29 years of research, portfolio management & strategy experience in the global investment industry.
+Christian Takushi is a specialist for Asia, Emerging Markets and Geopolitics.
+He is a passionate Macro Economist that researches the growing impact of geopolitical forces on the Economy, focusing his research on underestimated geopolitical trends that could impact key economies and markets.

 Christian Takushi, started his career as a Macroeconomic Analyst at ZKB Research in 1989 and was invited to join Credit Suisse Group in late 1992 as Portfolio Manager.
 There he convinced the Private Banking unit to invest in emerging markets, developing the research & investment teams in Hong Kong and Singapore.
 In 1998 Christian was invited to join Swisscanto Asset Management as a Director where he continued to manage Emerging Asia and Japanese equities for 14 years with a macro approach, also shaping the Global Currency Strategy.
 In 2012 he was invited to join BCV Asset Management focusing on the Strategy for Emerging Markets.
 In February 2015 Christian founded the geopolitical research boutique Geopolitical Economics.
 It provides decision makers with strategic advise.
 As an Economist and Investment Specialist he has advised and accompanied decision-makers, investors and corporate executives through 10 major crises over three decades.
 Christian advised chairmen and CEO’s of many Asian firms that expanded globally.
 Among them some household names of today from South Korea, Hong Kong, Japan, China, Singapore, Philippines and Indonesia.